Skip to main content

 GenAI has already had a big impact on low/no-code platforms.
 It can generate customisable code fast, improving functionality compared to low-code solutions, and can learn from human behaviour to go beyond templates and optimise no-code solutions.
 It also automates routine, repetitive, and rule-based coding tasks, speeding up dev processes, eliminating human errors, and driving productivity.

-As this technology will no doubt advance in 2025, we expect to see these platforms gain real momentum too.
+As this technology will no doubt advance we expect to see these platforms gain real momentum too.
 With the ability to design and build highly functional apps with ease, the entry barrier to coding will be lowered, bringing the average consumer much closer to traditional software development than ever before.

 Using building blocks to reduce the amount of code you need to write has been on the rise for a few years now – but the rise of AI also brings its own unique vector.
 AI is already extensively used to write boilerplate code outside of this context, and next year, I expect to see low/no-code platforms using this in the background.